socialityCoop/wpboilerplate/README.md

 # WordPress Boilerplate (Bedrock & UnderStrap)

 To be honest it is not such a huge deal.
-We basically have combined the arctitecture of [Bedrock](https://roots.io/bedrock/) provided by [Roots](https://roots.io/) with [UnsterstrapChild](https://github.com/understrap/understrap-child/).
+We basically have combined the architecture of [Bedrock](https://roots.io/bedrock/) provided by [Roots](https://roots.io/) with [UnsterstrapChild](https://github.com/understrap/understrap-child/).
 We have also added some plugins we use in all our websites.

 Our goal is to provide our developers at [Sociality](https://sociality.coop) with a ready to work WordPress installation in order to create custom websites using: